Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-1.md

 1. Run `az login`.
 1. You'll be redirected to a browser to login, perform MFA, etc.
 1. Find the subscription id of the management subscription you made a note of earlier.
-1. Type `az account set --subscription "<subscription id of your bootstrap subscription>"` and hit enter.
+1. Type `az account set --subscription "<subscription id of your management subscription>"` and hit enter.
-1. Type `az account show` and verify that you are connected to the bootstrap subscription.
+1. Type `az account show` and verify that you are connected to the management subscription.

 ### 1.3.2 Authenticate via Service Principal (Skip this if using a User account)